yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 ## Overview

 AMPLIFY API Management is a leading API management solution on the market.
 It supports container-based deployment under an option called Externally Managed Topology (EMT).
 The purpose of this document is to share Axway reference architecture for the container-based deployment of an API management solution on Kubernetes.
-It will address many architectural, development and operational aspects of the proposed architecture.
+It will address many architectural, development, and operational aspects of the proposed architecture.

-Since the technology choices, Docker and Kubernetes, are portable across on-premises environments and many cloud providers, most of the information in this guide should apply to those environments.
+Since the technology choices, Docker and Kubernetes, are portable, most of the information in this guide should apply across an on-premise environment and many cloud providers.
 But we include specific recommendations for AWS as one of the most common deployment targets.

 The target audience for the document is architects, developers, and operations personnel.
 To get the most value from this document, a reader